 In order to help alleviate course crowding, both the Ascent and the Marathon will utilize a rolling wave start.
 Runners have been seeded into starting waves based on their qualification times.
 The runners bib number defines the wave with bib numbers 1 through 199 in wave one, bibs 200 to 299 in wave two, bibs 300 to 399 in wave 3, etc.

-With the exception of runners in the 1st wave (bibs #1 -> 199) who will start at 7:00 AM, to determine your assigned starting time, simply drop the last two numbers of you bib number (available on the confirmation list).
+With the exception of runners in the 1st wave (bibs #1 -> 199) who will start at 7:00 AM, to determine your assigned starting time, simply drop the last two numbers of you bib number (available on the confirmation list) and you will get the number of minutes you will start after Wave 1.
 For example bib number 645 will start at 7:06, bib number 1347 will start at 7:13.

 Manitou Ave east of the starting line will be divided into three zones: The 1st Stating Area, the 2nd Staging Area, and the Starting Area.